jakehannam/Superstore-Data-Analysis/README.md

 </ol>

 ## Python + Visualisations
-Questions 1 and 5 were answered in Python with visualisations.
+Questions 1 and 5 were answered in Python with visualisations, the code for which can be found in the notebook.
 These were the key insights:
 <ul>
     <li>The categories from WORST to BEST, by sales, were TECHNOLOGY, FURNITURE and then OFFICE SUPPLIES (see Figure 1).</li>
     <li>The range in sales was very LARGE (approximately $22.6K) and the inter-quartile range was only $193.36!</li>